 An employer who responded to the LWI report hit it on the head: “We need digital literacy and common sense, not someone who can program a Raspberry Pi to control a robot.”

 Addressing the skills gap starts with acknowledging that vendor solutions shape the technology world.
 Employers need access to a flexible pool of funding for professional training to be delivered as needed and in subjects relevant to the business.
-Vendor courses can, and should, be tailored to the needs of employers, or groups of smaller employers who have similar requirements.
+Vendor courses needn’t be solely focused on certifications.
+They can, and should, be tailored to the needs of employers, or groups of smaller employers who have similar requirements.

 Secondly, the assessment regime needs scaling back to focus on relevant and workplace-specific outcomes for the young person – their career progression, responsibilities, and salary.
 The employer is then where they should be – directly overseeing their employees’ development.
 The third vital component is to standardise workplace mentoring.
 Many supervisors would welcome training that better equips them to support their trainees and team members.
 The benefits are then available throughout the organisation, rather than outsourced to commercial training providers.